-Water pollution would result from the parking facilities if pollutants such as motor oil and grease, car exhaust, eroded soil, and other pollutants including wastes associated with litter are allowed to accumulate and are washed off by rainfall and carried through the storm drain system into the creeks or drainage channels.
+Water pollution would result from the parking facilities if pollutants such as motor oil and grease, car exhaust, eroded soil, or other pollutants, including wastes associated with litter, were allowed to accumulate and were washed off by rainfall and carried through the storm drain system into creeks or drainage channels.
 Surface runoff pollutants from the impervious parking areas would be analyzed and mitigated as necessary in project-level evaluations.

-8.4.10 CONSTRUCTION
+5.4.9 CONSTRUCTION

 Temporary impacts would be associated with parking expansion construction activities.
-While parking sites would be selected to minimize impacts on buildings, some properties may be acquired with existing structures that would need to be demolished.
-Existing utilities would also likely have to be temporarily or permanently relocated.
-Site preparation would then begin, followed by construction of the facilities.
-The equipment used to build the parking facilities would be similar to that used for construction of industrial and office buildings.
+While parking sites would be selected to minimize impacts on buildings, some additional properties may be needed and existing structures demolished.
+Existing utilities would likely have to be temporarily or permanently relocated.
+Site preparation would then begin, followed by the construction of facilities.
+The equipment used to build the parking facilities would be similar to that used for the construction of industrial and office buildings.
 Haul routes and construction staging areas would need to be identified in project-level evaluations, along with mitigation measures to reduce traffic, noise, visual, and other potential impacts resulting from construction activities.

-This page left intentionally blank.
+This page intentionally left blank.